Support vector machines and Radon's theorem: Background on Radon's theorem

 \section{Background on Radon's theorem}

 Radon's theorem is a classical result in convex geometry that has applications across a variety of fields.
-We proceed with a description of Radon's theorem, and additional corollaries that pertain to classifying support vectors in $\R^n$.
+We proceed with a self-contained description of Radon's theorem, and we include corollaries that pertain to classifying support vectors in $\mathbb{R}^n$.
 First we state and prove Radon's theorem.
-The original reference is~\cite{radon1921mengen}, and modern references include, for example,~\cite{clarkson1996approximating,Matousek:2002:LDG}.
+Although the proof is well-known, we include it here since the ideas within will reappear later.
+The original reference is~\cite{radon1921mengen}, and modern references include, for example,~\cite{clarkson1996approximating,Matousek:2002:LDG,peterson1972geometry}.
 The proof we give follows~\cite{Matousek:2002:LDG}.